ChrisPalmerNZ/Pytorch_Challenge_Working/README.md

 I was a participant in the inaugural challenge of 2018/2019, and was successful in being accepted for the Facebook Scholarship that was awarded to 300 of the 10,000 participants in the challenge.

 The notebook "image classifier project" was the original template to develop our project, however I have developed my working solution in the other notebooks contained in this repo, then applied them to the notebook.
-I saved the original notebook as "image classifier project original".
+I saved a backup of the original notebook as "image classifier project original".

 ## The essential point